Exponential time differencing for matrix-valued dynamical systems: Matrix Exponential Time Differencing

-} where we approximate $N$ to first order as a constant between $t_{n}$ and $t_{n+1}$ (in the following, index $n$ represents the temporal index for discrete time steps).
-At this point, we need to require the sum $L+R$ to be non-singular.
+} where we approximate $N$ to first-order as a constant between $t_{n}$ and $t_{n+1}$ (in the following, index $n$ represents the temporal index for discrete time steps).
 Details of the computation of the integral are given in \ref{ETD1_deriv}.
 The commutator integral in (\ref{eq:comm_integ}) is $\mathcal O(\Delta t^2)$ which justifies dropping the commutator integral for the METD1 scheme.